Chloe (Hollyoaks): Development

 In November 2013, Loughnane announced that she would continue to appear onscreen into January 2014.
 On 3 December 2013, Kilkelly reported that Chloe would become part of a new storyline causing trouble for Tilly Evans (Lucy Dixon) and Esther Bloom's (Jazmine Franks) relationship.
 Tilly believes that Chloe is trying to steal Esther from her.
 Chloe begins a protest to free illegal immigrant Vincent Elegba (John Omole) and subsequently be arrested.
 The stunt leaves Tilly unimpressed and sparks an argument resulting in Chloe kissing Tilly.
 Dixon has stated that Chloe is a "crazy girl who came out of nowhere".
 Tilly views her outlook on life as being different and reminds herself of how she used to be.
 Dixon concluded that Tilly views "Chloe as a way of getting back to the old Tilly."

 December saw the culmination of the Chloe's involvement in Sienna's storyline.
 When Chloe is rushed into hospital after losing consciousness, Sienna begins to panic.
 Passey told Carena Crawford from All About Soap that Chloe's hospitalisation is "life and death" for Sienna - "she's decided now: this baby is hers, and nothing can go wrong."
 Passey also admitted that Sienna does not believe Chloe's plan will work.
 She just deludes herself because she wants Chloe's baby to solve her problems.
 But Sienna's lies are exposed leaving Chloe without a recipient.
 Kilkelly later reported that Carmel Valentine (Gemma Merna) would be the next character to offering to adopt the baby.
 Carmel discovers that she may not be able to have children and sees Chloe's predicament as the solution to her problem.
 However, her boyfriend Jim McGinn (Dan Tetsell) is unhappy.
 Despite his disapproval Carmel plans to purchase Chloe's unborn baby.
 But she soon tires of Carmel and opts to spend time with Tilly instead.
 Carmel is also arrested in her attempts to raise the money to pay Chloe.
 Laura Morgan from All About Soap reported that Chloe will plan to steal Carmel's money and leave Hollyoaks.
-Her final scenes will air on 3 January 2014.
+Her final scenes occurred during the episode broadcast on 3 January 2014.